|

 - System optimization tools There are better, free programs that do the same thing.

-- Driver updaters Check out Blog Post #40 for a detailed explanation.
+- Driver updaters Check out Blog Post #40 (see the link below) for a detailed explanation.
+You may end up harming your system.

 - Defragmenters SSDs don’t need defragmenting.
 If you have a regular hard drive, you can use the built-in tool in Windows.